docker-hy/docker-hy.github.io/pages/part1/section-4.md

   Hello, docker!
 ```

+> If you're using windows you can skip these two and add chmod +x hello.sh to the Dockerfile.

 And now to create an image from it.
 We'll have to create the Dockerfile that declares all of the required dependencies.
 At least it depends on something that can run shell scripts.
 So I will choose alpine, it is a small linux and often used to create small images.

 Even though we're using alpine here, you can use ubuntu during exercises.
 Ubuntu images by default contain more tools to debug what is wrong when something doesn't work.
 In part 3 we will talk more about why small images are important.

-It's important that we choose exactly which version of a given image we use.
-This makes it so that we don't accidentally update through a breaking change and we know which images need updating, so we don't have an insecure container.
+We will choose exactly which version of a given image we want to use.
+This makes it so that we don't accidentally update through a breaking change, and we know which images need updating when there are known security vulnerabilities in old images.

 Let's create a Dockerfile with the following contents